n o w p l a y i n g

 What Theater Critics Are Saying

 "Rountree places Elpenor in a modern context; dressed in a ghillie suit he shares the stage with an ice chest, lite beer, and electronic music.
 His Elpenor doesn’t really fit into an epic narration, any more than thousands of young reservists feel they belong in this country’s great national adventures in Iraq and Afghanistan.
 Rountree’s piece while highly entertaining, has a swift undercurrent of sorrow to it.
-His Elpenor is a sweet, if dim-witted soul, who seems desperate to break free of the heroic quest he’s on to return to his job at his home town’s local filling station.
 One aches for him, as he seems as oblivious to his approaching doom as a deer on a darkened road, mesmerized by those bright white circles that seem to be growing bigger and bigger.
 For an imaginative reworking of a classic and an intense committed performance, a gold medal." - Ernest Kearney at TVolution

 "With just a few floor mounted lights, computer generated electronic music, and a few props, Rountree presents a moody, intense and never boring hour of storytelling.
 His weariness and homesickness are artfully conveyed.
 Rountree has created an interesting modern take on the classic tale that casts a spell over his audience." - Rob Stevens at Haines His Way